ivnkris/bandmatch-client/README.md

 #### Musician User

-to do - how to make it scroll

 ```
 As a musician user I can create a profile setting my experience level, played instruments and genre.
 I can also specify if I'm open to join a band or collaborate with other musicians.